tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_5.md

 Hung's eyes flicker to me, a hint of irritation in their depths.
 He draws back his fist again, this time with a bit more force.
 The punch lands with a better sound, but still lacks conviction.

 I glare at Hung, disappointment sharp in my eyes.
 "Is that all you've got?
-You hit like a bitch!”
+You hit like a bitch!
+Look at him!
+He's laughing at you!”

 Something shifts in Hung's expression, a shadow passing over his features.
 The next moment, he's a blur of motion, his fist connecting with Wright's face with a force that has the chair rocking back.
 The sound of impact is sharp, definitive.